don/BluetoothSerial/README.md

 ### Parameters

-- __success__: Success callback function that is invoked with a boolean for connected status.
+- __success__: Success callback function, invoked when Bluetooth is enabled.
-- __failure__: Error callback function, invoked when error occurs. [optional]
+- __failure__: Error callback function, invoked when Bluetooth is NOT enabled.

 ### Quick Example